At Swaffield School we believe that our creative curriculum provides the children with an exciting and stimulating learning environment.

 To enhance the curriculum, all children have regular outings into the local area as well as visits to museums, galleries and other places of interest.
 Year 6 children are given the opportunity to take part in a residential trip to an activity centre.
 We invite specialists into school such as theatre groups, puppeteers and musicians.
 We also have regular visits from the Police, Fire Brigade and other agencies.

 To find out more about these and all current clubs and activities on offer please visit the Extra-curricular page or contact the school office.
 All children are offered a wide range of extra-curricular activities both in school time and after school which help to develop particular abilities and interests of children.
-These vary from time to time but often include maths, Knight School, Chess Club, French Club, table tennis, fencing, football and netball– some leading to inter-school competitions.
+These vary from time to time but often include Maths, Knight School, Cookery Club, French Club, Challenge Club, Girls Stem, football and netball – some leading to inter-school competitions.
 There is also tuition for various musical instruments available.